Afghan Hound Coat Colors and DNA Tests

 Afghans with the at/at could also be blue-and-tan, black-and-cream, blue-and-cream, or have brindle undersides if the appropriate alleles are present at other genes to alter this pattern.

 Domino Afghans have the genotype at/at and ky/ky but they must also have at least one EG allele and no EM allele.
-Beck is a domino Afghan with an EG/e genotype.
+Weasel (left) is a domino that is homozygous for the EG allele allele.
+Beck (right) is a domino Afghan with an EG/e genotype.
+Both are blue-and-cream.

 Afghan coats often change color from birth to maturity, so early DNA testing may help to predict their adult color.
 The DNA tests we have verified in Afghan Hounds thus far are available from Healthgene Laboratory (Canada).